BruceEckel/scripts/Coming_out.md

 **VEX:** Suppose what you're saying is true.
 What happens when people find out?
 Real people, not basement dwellers.

-**ADAM:** That's the question that keeps... that we keep coming back to.
+**ADAM:** That's the question that keeps ... that we keep coming back to.

 **OLIVER:** They'll panic.
 They'll shut down every server, every network ...